 The left hepatic artery (LHA) is formed when the proper hepatic artery (PHA) bifurcates.
 The hepatic arteries provide 25% of the blood supply and 50% of the oxygen supply to the liver.

 The PHA bifurcates into the left and right hepatic arteries at or before reaching the porta hep...

 The left triangular ligament is a peritoneal suspensory ligament of the liver.
 It is formed by the fusion of the superior and inferior reflections of the coronary ligament.

 It is shorter than the right triangular ligament and does not separate the left subphrenic space from the subhepatic space.

-Lemmel syndrome is defined as an obstructive jaundice caused by a periampullary duodenal diverticulum (of the second part of the duodenum) compressing the intrapancreatic part of the common bile duct with resultant upstream dilatation of the extra- and intrahepatic bile ducts.
+Lemmel syndrome is defined as an obstructive jaundice caused by a periampullary duodenal diverticulum compressing the intrapancreatic common bile duct with resultant bile duct dilatation.

 Leptospirosis results from infection of the zoonoses Leptospira spp.
 The condition can have multiorgan manifestations.
 Commonly affected organs include:

 lung: pulmonary leptospirosis